 Joint applications must have a primary applicant submitting the application.
-The primary applicant must own all or part of the water asset and confirm all co-applicant(s) funding is secured to support the project.
-If successful, the primary applicant will be required to sign a Transfer Payment Agreement (TPA) with the Province.
-The primary applicant is responsible for entering into a partnership agreement with the other eligible co-applicant(s) that will be contributing to the project.
+The primary applicant must own all or part of the asset and confirm all co-applicant(s) funding is secured to support the project.
+If successful, only the primary applicant will be required to sign a Transfer Payment Agreement (TPA) with the Province.
+The primary applicant is solely responsible for entering into a partnership agreement with the other eligible co-applicant(s) that will be contributing to the project.
 Funds will only be made available to the primary applicant who signs the TPA with the Province.
-The primary applicant who signs the TPA with the Province.
-The primary applicant is responsible for the project, ensuring all requirements in the TPA are satisfied, including regular reporting requirements.
+The primary applicant will be responsible for the financial management of the project, ensuring all requirements in the TPA are satisfied, including regular reporting requirements.
 The primary applicant will be the main contact for the project for the Province.

-For joint applications, an increased funding threshold will be available (see 7.2 Funding Maximum).
+For joint applications, an increased funding threshold will be available (see 8.2 Funding Maximum).